 SPIOENKOP TERROIR

-The ground at Spioenkop is dominated by various soil types that originated from weathered ‘bokkeveld’ shale, and iron-rich ‘ferricreet’ cobblestones which in some vineyards include a mix of clay soils with a high water retention capacity.
-Due to the climate and the steep inclines there is a good flow of rainwater through the soils and shales, which are characterised by fossils and mineral deposits that contribute to the style of wines from the farm.
+The soil at Spioenkop is dominated by soil types that originate from weathered ‘bokkeveld’ shale and iron-rich ‘ferricrete’ cobblestones, which in some blocks include a mix of clay soils with a high water retention capacity.
+The shale is characterised by fossils and mineral deposits that contribute to the style of wines from the farm.

-Each of the grape varieties at Spioenkop is planted on different soils chosen for their particular properties.
-Life isn’t easy for the vines, and that’s just how the winemaker likes it – plenty of stones and grit in the upper layers and deep, porous clay in the sub-soils being characteristic of the Côte de Nuits in Burgundy, France.
+Each of the grape varieties at Spioenkop is planted on different underground, chosen for their particular characteristics.
+Life isn’t easy for the vines, and that’s just how the winemaker likes it – plenty of rocks and grit in the upper layers and deep, porous clay in the sub-soils being characteristic of the Côte de Nuits in Burgundy, France.

-The vines are planted close together within each row, which Koen feels is crucial for the production of marvellous wines.
+The vines are planted close together (high density), which Koen feels is crucial for the production of marvellous wines.
 “Competition with their neighbours helps the vines to stay healthy and results in wines that have a deep colour and matching complexity.”